 After reading the poem, one should realize that the main focus, the farm, is actually an extended metaphor comparing the land to a female partner.
-This is accomplish through techniques such as allusion and personification.
+This is accomplished through techniques such as allusion and personification.
 The last line of the first stanza is a great example of personification, “Although she was smiling at me with violets.”
 Kavanagh gives the farm human qualities in order to bring more emotion into the poem and help a reader better understand how the speaker feels throughout.

 Enjambment is present throughout the text.
-In the first stanza Kavanagh makes use of it between the second, third and fourth lines.
+In the first stanza, Kavanagh makes use of it between the second, third, and fourth lines.
 With this technique, a writer is able to slow down or speed up a reader’s progression through the text (depending on the words in those lines).
-In the case of the first stanza the lines move slowly, in accordance with the content and the speaker’s tone.
+In the case of the first stanza, the lines move slowly, in accordance with the content and the speaker’s tone.
 Kavanagh’s speaker is relaxed in his description of his relationship to the land.
 There is no rush as he moves through the landscape and the “little farm.”

 Alliteration is another common technique that can be seen within ‘Innocence.’
 A few examples exist in the first stanza, most obviously between words beginning with “h.”
 There is the connection between “hill” and “hung” in the second line, then between “horn” and “hedges” in the fourth line.

 Analysis of Innocence

 The triangular hill that hung